-It is very important to submit all these forms in Spanish, so, if they are in another language, search for a translator as soon as possible.
-If you provide the documents in any other language, the process will be delayed, and, by default, so will your acceptance.
+It is very important to submit all these forms in Spanish.
+So, if they are in another language, search for a certified translator as soon as possible.
+If you provide the documents in any other language, the process will be delayed.

 Specific application documents

-If you want the most of your experience, you should have these documents when you're leaving for the Spanish Master's degree:
+If you want the most out of your experience, you should have these documents when you're preparing for a Spanish Master's degree: